Sqvid/Hangman/README.md

 # Hangman
-A really simple curses-free terminal based hangman game
+A really simple curses implementation of hangman.